minimuutti/minimuutti.github.io/en/blog/_posts/2017-07-15-ice-cream-for-hot-summer-days.md

 ##### Trixie patés and fresh greens

 * 1 tube of Trixie liver paté
-* 50g (about 2 oz) greens like cucumber or sallad OR 1dl (about 1/2 cup) lactose free natural yoghurt
+* 50g (about 2 oz) greens like cucumber or salad OR 1dl (about 1/2 cup) lactose free natural yoghurt

 This is one of the easiest recipes.
 Just blend the chosen greens and add the paté from the tube.
 Or if you use yoghurt then just mix the yoghurt and the paté together.
 This is so convenient when you are in a hurry.